China–Iran relations: History

+Achaemenid-Zhou era

+There were indirect contact between the two sides in 550-330 BC.
+The Achaemenid Empire, stretching from the Mediterranean to Central Asia between the 6th and 4th centuries BC, pushed the Persian frontier close to regions that later connected directly with China.
+Although no formal diplomatic exchange is recorded between the two sides during this period, trade routes that would later form the Silk Road already existed in primitive form.
+Goods, ideas, and technologies moved step-by-step through Central Asian intermediaries, linking the two civilizations long before they physically met.
+Chinese texts reference Iran/Persia as Bosi.
+In essence, the relationship was not one of direct diplomacy but of early trans-Eurasian connectivity, laying the foundation for the deeper relations that would flourish later.

 Han-Parthian era

 The Han dynasty diplomat and explorer Zhang Qian, who visited neighboring Bactria and Sogdiana in 126 BCE, made the first known Chinese report on Parthia.
-In his accounts Parthia is named "Ānxí" (安息), a transliteration of "Arsacid", the name of the Parthian dynasty.
+In his accounts, Parthia is named "Ānxí" (安息), a transliteration of "Arsacid", the name of the Parthian dynasty.
 Zhang Qian clearly identifies Parthia as an advanced urban civilization, whose development he equates to those of Dayuan (in Ferghana) and Daxia (in Bactria).